billkarsh/SpikeGLX/Markdown/UserManual.md

 database (by device SN) for use in subsequent runs.
 The database is in the `_Calibration` subfolder.
 Be sure to transplant this folder to the new SpikeGLX folder when you upgrade the software.

+>The calibration procedure measures the rates of clocks relative to the square wave generator clock.
+You should use the same generator for real runs that you use for the calibration.

 >Full detail on the procedure is found in the help for the Configuration dialog's [`Sync tab`](SyncTab_Help.html).